BrownCSCI1230/lab01_setup/README.md

 ```

 Now, we can restructure the example above a little bit better if we make `PlusOne` generic.
 This is easy to do in C++, we simply change the type of the corresponding parameters to `auto`, meaning they could be anything.

 <details><summary>Hidden magic</summary>
-Your function would technically be a [function template](https://en.cppreference.com/w/cpp/language/function_template#Abbreviated_function_template) if it contains at least one `auto` parameter.
+    Your function would technically be a <a href="https://en.cppreference.com/w/cpp/language/function_template#Abbreviated_function_template">function template</a>, since it contains at least one `auto` parameter.
 </details>

 ```cpp